 Data-driven AI is promising the future of retail by fulfilling the dream of retailers to become more customer-centric.
-As the retail sector is at the core of digital transformation, the entire segment is trying to cope up with changing customer habits.
-Lack of customer insights has made industry giants either closure of the firm or to transform into a web-based supply chain.
+As the retail sector is at the core of digital transformation, the entire segment is trying to cope with changing customer habits.
+The lack of customer insights has made industry giants either close their firms or transform into a web-based supply chain.

-According to the Mordor intelligence, the predicted growth of retail is increasing at 35% by 2023.
+According to Mordor Intelligence, the predicted growth of retail is increasing by 35% by 2023.
 The Global Market insights stated that the usage of AI in retail will raise USD 8 billion by 2024.
 The changes are occurring at a rapid phase as more applications of Deep Learning, Machine Learning, prescriptive analytics, and predictive analytics are used in retail.

 Emerging trends of AI in Retail:

 Customer data is playing a vital role in every industry.
-In retail, it is changing the dynamics of retail outlets by adopting and implementing new technologies that not only drive customers’ data but automatically correct suggestions and recommendations for every customer, based on the automated data-driven insights.
-Integrating with AI, machine learning, NLP, and deep learning networks, the retailers are tracking real-time customer data to trace their perceptions, expectations and shopping experience in their outlet.
+In retail, it is changing the dynamics of retail outlets by adopting and implementing new technologies that not only drive customers’ data but automatically correct suggestions and recommendations for every customer, based on automated data-driven insights.
+Integrating with AI, machine learning, NLP, and deep learning networks, retailers are tracking real-time customer data to trace their perceptions, expectations, and shopping experience in their outlets.
 The top 4 technologies of AI using data as a key tool to retain their customers are –

 1. Beacon technology:

-Beacon technology uses low energy Bluetooth technology.
+Beacon technology uses low-energy Bluetooth technology.
 It provides instant information to the customers who are fleeting by the store.
-By providing up-to-date information regarding seasonal discounts, cash backs, gift away coupons, the retailers can drive more traffic to the store.
+By providing up-to-date information regarding seasonal discounts, cash-backs, and gift-away coupons, retailers can drive more traffic to the store.
 Hence it increases the chance of conversion by 95%.

 2. Robot assistant:

-Robot assistants acclimatized in today’s retail outlet as day to day operations in a retail outlet are considered as a hurdle for retailers until the robots were introduced into this segment.
+Robot assistants acclimatized in today’s retail outlet as day-to-day operations in a retail outlet are considered a hurdle for retailers until robots were introduced into this segment.
 The human’s work function may be misleading sometimes.
 But the trained and purposely designed robots cannot afford that.
 These robots not only operate functions related to retailers they also benefit customers by providing information regarding product location, product pricing, instant discount coupons, etc. Robot assistants in a store provide manifesting shopping experience that further increases the customer-centricity and growth of the retailer.
 Ex: Walmart

 3. Smart mirror technology:

-It is observed that 70% of consumers who use trial rooms in an outlet will end up buying something else or they leave the store without any purchase.
+It is observed that 70% of consumers who use trial rooms in an outlet will end up buying something else or leaving the store without any purchase.
 The use of smart mirrors can increase the number of footfalls by decreasing the customer attrition rate.

 Smart mirror technology ( known as a magic mirror) is mainly used in fashion retail outlets.
-The mirror provides virtual experience to the customers.
-It helps to check the product look without trying it which will change the culture of the trial room.
+The mirror provides a virtual experience to the customers.
+It helps to check the product’s look without trying it which will change the culture of the trial room.
 Leading fashion industry giant Zara has been the foremost applicant.
 Even though it is a working prototype, it has helped Zara in driving growth and good returns.
-Zara changes it’s stock every two weeks.
+Zara changes its stock every two weeks.
 It is hard for a customer to refer back to a few styles which they liked and wanted to purchase in the future.
-So with this technology, customers can access the out of stock and upcoming stock virtually and check on their looks with computer vision-enabled AR mirrors.
+So with this technology, customers can access the out-of-stock and upcoming stock virtually and check on their looks with computer vision-enabled AR mirrors.

 4. Hybrid technology: